The Value of Personalized Recommendations: Evidence from Netflix

 \subsection{Model Validation}

-We conduct several exercises to validate that our model accurately captures substitution patterns and user choices.
+We conduct several exercises to validate that our model accurately captures substitution patterns.

-One key challenge in these environments is that the consumption distribution follows a heavy-tail distribution, with some goods having an outsized share of consumption \citep{mckenzie2023economics}, and the challenge with traditional characteristics space models is that the good characteristics such as cast and genre cannot rationalize these patterns.
+One key challenge is that the consumption distribution follows a heavy-tail distribution, with some goods having an outsized share of consumption \citep{mckenzie2023economics}, and the challenge with traditional characteristics space models is that the good characteristics such as cast and genre cannot rationalize these patterns.
 Thus, our first simple validation exercise, presented in Figure \ref{fig:shares}, shows that our model (in-sample) recovers good-level shares reasonably well.

 Our next set of validation exercises rely on experimental modifications of the salience of particular goods in the recommendations in order to estimate model-free diversion ratios that we can benchmark against our model.
 We begin by describing the experiments that we conduct to generate these diversion ratios in Section \ref{sec:good_salience_exp} and then compare the model-based and experimental diversion rates in Section \ref{subsec:experimental_comparison}.